CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 Basically the same as the above but for modifiers as well.
 The modifier stays on so long as the layer it was on stays active.
-Extremely useful on the ADJ layer for scrolling through tabs/windows with Ctl-Tab and Alt-Tab.
+Extremely useful on the ADJ layer for scrolling through tabs, windows, or window elements with Ctl-Tab and Alt-Tab.

 ### Lenient Tri-Layer